whatsupdan/ESRGAN/README.md

 To process images in reverse order, use `--reverse`.
 If needed, you can also skip existing files by using `--skip_existing`.

+If you're upscaling images of the same size, you can do `--cache_max_split_depth` to only calculate the automatic tile size once to improve performance.

 Examples:

 * `python upscale.py 4xBox.pth --seamless tile`